markets/awesome-ruby/README.md

 * [Spree](https://github.com/spree/spree) - Spree is a complete open source e-commerce solution for Ruby on Rails.
 * [SquareConnect](https://github.com/square/connect-ruby-sdk) - Square's SDK for payments and other Square APIs.
 * [stripe-ruby](https://github.com/stripe/stripe-ruby) - Stripe Ruby bindings.
+* [Workarea](https://github.com/workarea-commerce/workarea) - An extensible, high-performance eCommerce platform depended on by some of the world's top retailers.

 ## Ebook